 52 Recipes to Keep Your Slow Cooker Bubbling All Year Long

-A recipe for this savory side dish from the blog Divine Health From the Inside Out results in tender but not mushy cabbage.
-It provides a ton of flavor and fiber alongside meat entrees.
-The braising liquid is flexible; cooks can use what they have on hand.
+A recipe for this savory side dish from the blog Divine Health From the Inside Out results in tender cabbage for a ton of flavor and fiber alongside meat entrees.
+The braising liquid is flexible; cooks can use what's on hand.
 Bacon drippings are one option that cuts down on food waste for maximum savings.

 Wings are a crowd-pleasing dish for a weeknight meal or a party.
-Cooking them in a slow cooker eliminates the need to fry or bake in extra oil.
-A recipe from the blog Good Dinner Mom takes the extra step of broiling them once cooked through, to add a crisp texture and caramelize the sauce for depth of flavor.
+Making them in a slow cooker eliminates the need to fry or bake in extra oil.
+A recipe from the blog Good Dinner Mom takes the extra step of broiling them once cooked through, to add a crisp texture and caramelize the sauce.

 The best part of a recipe for poached pears from a Cooking Light cookbook is that after prepping the poaching liquid and pears, you can just walk away from the pot as it cooks.
 Moscato d'Asti is an inexpensive sweet wine that works well if you don't already have an old bottle to use up.